 Preemptive Rights Example #1 –

 Ray International issued convertible preferred stock to P at $15 per share convertible at the end of 2 years.
 It means P can convert the preferred stock into common stock by paying $15 each to Ray international after a specified period (2 years in this case).
 Ray International decided to go public and issued its equity shares at $12 per share to the general public.
-Now if P converts his preferred stock into equity shares @ $15 each (against $12 per share offered to general public), this will clearly devalued the incentive to convert, however if this right states that if Ray International issues shares at a price lower than in previous financing rounds, the preferred shareholder (in this case P) gets more share of common stock when he or she converts.
+Now, if P converts his preferred stock into equity shares @ $15 each (against $12 per share offered to the general public), this will clearly devalue the incentive to convert; however, if this right states that if Ray International issues shares at a price lower than in previous financing rounds, the preferred shareholder (in this case P) gets more share of common stock when he or she converts.

 Preemptive Rights Example #2 –

 Let’s understand more with the help of one more example:

 Anaya Corporation has 1000 shares of stock outstanding.
 K owns 100 shares of Anaya Corporation, thereby effectively holding 10% of the entire corporation.
 The Board of Directors of Anaya Corporation decided to sell another 1000 shares of the corporation for $20 each.
 Now if K is not provided with the preemptive rights, this would dilute his ownership as follows: